 Asbestos will remain a hazard in older premises for decades to come.

 On 21st April 2022 the House of Commons Work and Pensions Committee recommended that all non-domestic buildings should be free of asbestos within 40 years.
-On 21st July 2022 the government has rejected this recommendation.
-The current asbestos regulations say that asbestos that is in good condition, well-protected and unlikely to be disturbed, can be left in place in buildings.
+However, on 21st July 2022, the government rejected this recommendation.
+Current asbestos regulations allow duty holders to leave asbestos in place when it remains in good condition, stays well protected and is unlikely to suffer disturbance.

 What does the law say about asbestos in buildings?